SharanRajani/Xchain/README.md

 # Xchain
-Suppy Chain Management using Blockchain
+Suppy Chain Management using Smart Contracts on the Ethereum Blockchain.